Surfaces and their Profile Curves: Geometric obstructions

-\begin{example} If a curve $\gamma$ isotopic to a trefoil is a profile curve for a torus and if the number of crossings and cusps in the projection of $\gamma$ is less than six, then the torus is knotted. \end{example} \begin{proof} There are at least three crossings, so the condition on the number of crossings and cusps implies that the writhe of $\gamma$ is non-zero (mod $6$).
+\begin{example} If a curve $\gamma$ is isotopic to a trefoil knot and is a fold curve for a torus, and if the sum of the number of crossings and twice the number of cusps in the projection of $\gamma$ is less than six, then the torus is knotted. \end{example} \begin{proof} A crossing contributes $\pm 1$ to the writhe and a cusp contributes $\pm 1/2$.
+There are at least three crossings in the projection of $\gamma$, so the condition on the number of crossings and cusps implies that the writhe of $\gamma$ is nonzero (mod $6$).
 The surface linking number of a trefoil on the surface of an unknotted torus is zero (mod $6$).
-Since these are not equal, Theorem~\ref{writhe} implies that $\gamma$ cannot be a profile curve for an unknotted torus. \end{proof}
+Since these are not equal, Theorem~\ref{delta} implies that $\gamma$ cannot be a fold curve for an unknotted torus. \end{proof} So the standard three crossing curve representing a trefoil knot, as in Figure~\ref{profiletrefoil}, cannot be a fold curve on an unknotted torus.